Cucciman/Barcelona-Madrid-Postgresql-Meetup-CfP/README.md

 ## Contributing

 We welcome contributions to improve this process.
 Please refer to the `resources` directory for guidelines on how to contribute.

 Thank you for your interest in the Madrid & Barcelona PostgreSQL User Group meetups.
 We look forward to your proposals!

+Best regards,
+The PostgreSQL Meetup Organizers

+Thank you for your interest in the Madrid & Barcelona PostgreSQL User Group meetups.
+We look forward to your proposals!